 A 50-minute editorial consultation is a great choice for those who wish to dust off an old project but don’t know where to dive in, or are feeling blocked on a particular piece.
 An editorial consultation is also perfect for those who don’t yet have a manuscript ready for editing, but could use some advice on how to convert an idea into a book.

-Everything you receive in an editorial consultation, plus a five-page review on material submitted to Elizabeth ahead of time.
-This is an excellent way to get an idea of how Elizabeth will approach your work.
+Everything you receive in an editorial consultation, plus a ten-page review on material submitted ahead of time.
+This is a perfect way to get a sense of how Elizabeth will approach your work.

 This is essentially a private lecture and Q&A session for your writers’ group.
 Members can either choose a subject ahead of time, or ask Elizabeth to suggest one.
 Topics might focus on a particular element of writing fiction (writing convincing dialogue or developing complex characters, for example), or might center around the operational aspects of writing a book, such as how to organize a longer work-in-progress or how to establish a realistic and sustainable writing practice.
 Maximum of 15 participants; minimum of 5.